zblockdoc/CLou-sdc1-knowledge-check-2/README.md

-# The Assignment is complete, Thank you
+# The Assignment is complete on 09/15/23, Thank you

 # Knowledge Check 2 for Software Course 1